cardillan/mindcode/doc/syntax/SYNTAX-6-OPTIMIZATIONS.markdown

 Some optimizers (e.g., [Case Switching](#case-switching)) can produce several different ways to optimize the same portion of code, of which only one can be selected.
 For the `speed` optimization goal, the entire group of mutually exclusive optimizations is evaluated against other possible optimizations, choosing the most effective optimization while respecting the total code size constraint.

 Oftentimes, after an optimization is applied, opportunities for further optimizations crop up.
 The additional static optimizations might even reduce the code size again, providing space for further dynamic optimizations.
-Mindcode is unable to include the effects of these static optimizations when computing synamic optimization effects, but uses the additional instruction space when applying remaining optimizations.
+Mindcode is unable to include the effects of these static optimizations when computing dynamic optimization effects, but uses the additional instruction space when applying remaining optimizations.

 Mindcode writes the possible optimizations it considers to the log file.
 For better understanding, this includes optimizations exceeding the total code size constraint by a small margin.
 It is possible to let Mindcode perform additional optimizations by changing the value of the total code size constraint, using the  [`instruction-limit` option](SYNTAX-5-OTHER.markdown#option-instruction-limit).
 Sometimes, increasing the instruction limit a bit can produce a code which still fits into the total code size constraint.
 Here's a [demonstration](https://github.com/cardillan/mindcode/discussions/106) of this approach being applied to a real-life code example.